 Jonathan voted for the UK to leave the EU back in 2016, in the belief that with control of our own borders, the ability to forge new trade deals with global partners, and the freedom to legislate free from Brussels, Britain can look forward to a prosperous future.

-Jonathan voted for the Prime Minister's Withdrawal Agreement on 29th March, and has subsequently provided the following statement on the Brexit process to share with his constituents:
+He has provided the following statement on the Brexit process to share with his constituents: